Edited by John M. Degnan & Mary T. Novacheck

 Processing, Platforms, and Review: Maximizing the Tools for Efficiency

-An Overview – Trends in Technology to Support Defensible Document Hosting and Review: Data Security and Industry Certifications, Cloud Data Collections, and E-Discovery Platforms; Data Assessment; Data Selection and Output; Recovery of E-Discovery Costs; Decommissioning Databases; Managed Document Review Process; Cloud-Based Hosting of Databases; Artificial Intelligence – The Game Changer in the Practice of Law
+Trends in Technology to Support Defensible Document Hosting and Review: Data Security and Industry Certifications, Cloud Data Collections, and E-Discovery Platforms; Data Assessment; Data Selection and Output; Recovery of E-Discovery Costs; Decommissioning Databases; Managed Document Review Process; Artificial Intelligence – The Game Changer in the Practice of Law

-Privilege and Clawbacks: Considerations Regarding the Protection of Privileged ESI
+Privilege and Clawbacks: Considerations Regarding the Protection of Privileged and Protected ESI

 Introduction and Overview; Protections Afforded Under the Federal Rules; Privilege Log Issues – Fed.
 R. Civ.
 P. 26(b)(5)(A) & Minn.
 R. Civ.
-P. 26.02(f)(1); Other Issues- Redaction and In Camera Review; Managing Document Gathering, Review, and Production with an Eye Toward the Attorney-Client Privilege and Word Product Doctrine; Data Privacy Concerns When Conducting E-Discovery; Appendix A: A Checklist for Handling E-Discovery Issues for Privileges and Clawbacks
+P. 26.02(f)(1); Other Issues – Redaction and In Camera Review; Managing Document Gathering, Review, and Production with an Eye Toward the Attorney-Client Privilege and Word Product Doctrine; Data Privacy Concerns When Conducting E-Discovery; Appendix A – Checklist for Handling E-Discovery Issues for Privilege and Clawbacks

-– Timothy M. O’Shea & Daniel J. Supalla
+– Timothy M. O’Shea & Lousene M. Hoppe

 Professionalism and Ethics in E-Discovery